Azure/azure-powershell/src/App/App.Autorest/docs/New-AzContainerAppAuthConfig.md

 # New-AzContainerAppAuthConfig

 ## SYNOPSIS
-create the AuthConfig for a Container App.
+Create the AuthConfig for a Container App.

 ## SYNTAX